June 16th 2021

 All of the pimple patches say they should be worn for different time, but the general consensus is when the dot has turned opaque white, rather than translucent it's good to take off.

 The best pimple patches

 Starface Hydrocolloid Pimple Patches, £19 for 32 patches

 Wearing these makes you feel like you've got a real life Instagram filter on.
 Granted, they're not as subtle as some of the other spot patches out there, but sometimes you need something to brighten your day when you're plagued with pimples.
 The brand was co-founded by Julie Schott, former beauty director at Elle.com, so she knows her stuff when it comes to battling problem skin.
 These jazzy patches coming in a cute yellow box that looks like it would house AirPods.

-The original patches are yellow too but there are also limited addition silver ones, dubbed Cyber Stars, if you can get your hands on them.
-I almost wished I had more spots to turn my face into a whole galaxy...
+The original patches are yellow but there are also limited edition rainbow ones, if you can get your hands on them.
+I almost wished I had more spots so I could wear them all.

 Sarah Chapman Skinesis Spot SOS Sticker, £26 for 20 stickers